A Hitchin connection on non abelian theta functions for parabolic G-bundles: Introduction

-As mentioned above, the vector spaces $\mathscr{H}_I$ that appear in Hitchin's geometric quantization also feature naturally in the WZNW-model of a $2d$ rational conformal field theory constructed by Tsuchiya-Ueno-Yamada \cite{TUY:89}.
+\paragraph{\bf TUY/WZW connection} As mentioned above, the vector spaces $\mathscr{H}_I$ that appear in Hitchin's geometric quantization have a counterpart in the WZNW-model of a $2d$ rational conformal field theory constructed by Tsuchiya-Ueno-Yamada \cite{TUY:89}, which appears in the quantization of a $3d$-Chern-Simons theory to a $3d$-TQFT as considered by Witten \cite{Witten89}.
 Let $\mathfrak{g}$ denote the Lie algebra of $G$.
-Given a positive integer $k$ and an $n$-tuple $\bm{\lambda}$ of dominant weights for $\gfrak$ satisfying a certain integrability condition depending on $k$, the paper \cite{TUY:89} constructs a vector bundle $\mathbb{V}^{\dagger}_{\bm{\lambda}}(\mathfrak{g},k)$ on the Deligne-Mumford compactification $\overline{\mathcal{M}}_{g,n}$ of stable $n$-pointed curves.
-In the interior ${\mathcal{M}}_{g,n}$ parametrizing smooth curves, $\mathbb{V}^{\dagger}_{\bm{\lambda}}(\mathfrak{g},k)$ admits a flat projective connection.
+Given a positive integer $k$ and an $n$-tuple $\bm{\lambda}$ of dominant weights for $\gfrak$ satisfying a certain integrability condition depending on $k$, the paper \cite{TUY:89} constructs a vector bundle $\mathbb{V}^{\dagger}_{\bm{\lambda}}(\mathfrak{g},k)$ on the Deligne-Mumford compactification $\overline{\mathcal{M}}_{g,n}$ of stable $n$-pointed curves of genus $g$.
+Over the interior ${\mathcal{M}}_{g,n}$ parametrizing smooth curves, $\mathbb{V}^{\dagger}_{\bm{\lambda}}(\mathfrak{g},k)$ admits a flat projective connection.
 These vector bundles of conformal blocks satisfy the axioms of a $2d$-rational conformal field theory.
-Moreover, due to work of Beauville-Laszlo \cite{BeauvilleLaszlo:94} and Kumar-Narasimhan-Ramanathan \cite{KNR:94}, in the case of a single puncture with trivial weight, we get a canonical identification of $\mathscr{H}_{I}$ with the fiber of $\mathbb{V}^{\dagger}_{\bm{\lambda}}(\mathfrak{g},k)$ at the point $C=(\Sigma, I)$ in $\mathcal{M}_{g,n}$.
+Moreover, due to work of Beauville-Laszlo \cite{BeauvilleLaszlo:94} and Kumar-Narasimhan-Ramanathan \cite{KNR:94}, in the case of a single puncture with trivial weight, we get a canonical (up to a scalar) identification of $\mathscr{H}_{I}$ with the fiber of $\mathbb{V}^{\dagger}_{\bm{\lambda}}(\mathfrak{g},k)$ at the point $C\,=\,(\Sigma,\, I)$ in $\mathcal{M}_{g,n}$.
 It is natural to ask whether the connections of Hitchin \cite{Hitchin:90} and Tsuchiya-Ueno-Yamada \cite{TUY:89} coincide.
 That this is indeed the case was proven by Laszlo \cite{Laszlo}.